WiseCactus/cramjam-extension/README.md

 **A:** The free tier allows you to create up to 12 quizzes.
 This is a great way to try out the features before deciding whether you might benefit from unlimited access with a subscription.

 ### Q2: Why does my extension not work?
+**A:**
+For the select tool:
-**A:** If your just installed the extension, please first try refreshing the page.
+If your just installed the extension, please first try refreshing the page.
 Otherwise, if there is no banner that indicates that our extension does not work on your site, please make a bug report on the feedback button.

+If there is a yellow banner that indicates our extension cannot detect the text on your page, you can either:
+1) copy and paste the text into the Create a Quiz from Text feature, or:
+2) Upload your file to Dropbox , and the select tool will work from there.

+For the youtube tool:
+Please report this as a bug on the feedback button.
 ### Q3: How can I upgrade to an unlimited subscription?
 **A:** To upgrade, log into your account, navigate to the settings page, and click on the 'Upgrade' button.
 Follow the instructions to enter your payment information and complete the subscription process.